 "The government establishes a uniform minimum wage every January that serves as a benchmark for wage bargaining.
-The monthly minimum wage, which is set by tripartite negotiations among representatives of business, organized labor, and the government, was approximately \$187 (433,700 pesos), a 6.3 percent increase from the previous year.
-The national minimum wage did not provide a decent standard of living for a worker and family.
-Approximately 59 percent of the workforce was employed in the informal sector, which is not covered by the minimum wage" (2006 Country Report on Colombia, p.
-25).
+The monthly minimum wage, which is set by tripartite negotiations among representatives of business, organized labor, and the government, was approximately \$167 (380 thousand pesos).
+The national minimum wage did not provide a decent standard of living for a worker and family" (2005 Country Report on Colombia, pp. 27).
 Emphasis Mine.